blanksblanks/Notes/csPS0.md

 3) _Write a short program that reverses a string using Objective-C._

+Three methods:
-Three methods: a) using char * and swapping the contents of the array indices
+a) using char * and swapping the contents of the array indices
-2) saving characterAtIndex as a NSString and replaceCharactersInRange for NSMutableString version of string
+b) saving characterAtIndex as a NSString and replaceCharactersInRange for NSMutableString version of string
-3) declaring reversedString as NSMutableString type and appending the characters from the original string backwards (by finding substring in the range of original string's length - reversed string's length - 1
+c) declaring reversedString as NSMutableString type and appending the characters from the original string backwards (by finding substring in the range of original string's length - reversed string's length - 1